mroughan/SurrealNumbers.jl/README.md

 ### Implementations of operators and standard functions

-Not to much to report here.
 Most of the operators follow standard surreal definitions and defining them in Julia is easy.
-There are all recursive, as you might guess, and so very inefficient -- I wouldn't want to do demanding computations this way, but they are easy to understand, for instance
+They are all recursive, as you might guess, and so very inefficient -- I wouldn't want to do demanding computations this way, but they are easy to understand, for instance

      +(x::SurrealFinite, y::SurrealFinite) = SurrealFinite([x.X_L .+ y; x .+ y.X_L], [x.X_R .+ y; x .+ y.X_R] )